 “Even in the human medical field, early detection is critical for successful outcomes,” says Darren Taul, DVM, president-elect of the American Animal Hospital Association and owner of two veterinary hospitals in Central Kentucky.
 “Information about what to look for (such as obesity or joint disease) is readily provided as part of wellness and preventive-care exams.
 We also perform annual preventive lab screening [that is very economical] and greatly beneficial for early detection of problems.
 Specific breed screening is also implemented for pets that are predisposed to specific diseases.”

-If paying for your dog’s veterinary expenses feels impossible, here are eight ways to find affordable vet care for your dog:
+If paying for your dog’s veterinary expenses feels impossible, here are eight ways to find affordable, cheap or low-cost vet care for your dog:

 Spaying or neutering your dog is not only the best way to keep homeless dogs and puppies out of shelters, but your dog will be healthier in the long run.
 It’s expensive to care for unplanned litters of puppies, and the risk of certain health problems, including some types of cancers, can be greatly reduced or even avoided entirely simply by having your dog spayed or neutered.
 “A lot of communities have spay/neuter programs available today,” Dr. Taul explains.
 “A place to start is a local humane society.
 You can also research local animal rescues and ask for any connections for routine preventive care.”